tomas-fryza/vhdl-course/Labs/02-logic/README.md

 ## Synchronize git

+When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+This way you are sure that you will not lose any of your changes.

 Use [git commands](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Useful-Git-commands) to add, commit, and push all local changes to your remote repository.
 Check the repository at GitHub web page for changes.

+<a name="experiments"></a>
 ## Experiments on your own

 1. In EDA Playground, define entity and architecture for a 4-bit binary comparator (`comparator_4bit`).